MALCOLM KIRK

 NEW GUINEA/CROSSING

-It troubled me that only a handful of outsiders would ever witness this event in an authentic setting, and that assimilation with the outside world would ultimately result in its demise.
-The thought inspired me to begin documenting examples of self-decoration as practiced by other tribes on the island.
-Thirteen years later, following six subsequent trips to the island, my book on the subject, “Man As Art: New Guinea,” (Studio Books, Viking Press, 1981) was finally brought to fruition.
+It troubled me that only a handful of outsiders would ever witness such an event in its authentic setting, and that assimilation with the outside world would ultimately bring about its demise.
+This thought inspired me to begin documenting examples of self-decoration as practised by other tribes on the island.
+Thirteen years later, following six subsequent trips, my book on the subject, Man As Art: New Guinea (Studio Books, Viking Press, 1981), finally came to fruition.